-Charlie Lim has announced a brand-new single with Aisyah Aziz titled ‘Won’t You Come Around’.
+Charlie Lim has released a music video for his new single with Aisyah Aziz, ‘Won’t You Come Around’.

 Lim and Aisyah debuted the bilingual single at the former’s headlining concert at Marina Bay Sands last December.
 Lim describes ‘Won’t You Come Around’ as a love song “about understanding that the search for ‘real love’ doesn’t exist – it’s about what you build together over time.”